Freight Shipping from Des Moines to Savannah

 How much does it cost to ship freight from Des Moines to Savannah?

-Full truckload (FTL) rates from Des Moines, IA to Savannah, GA currently range from $2,664-$3,283 for a standard dry van load over the 1,239-mile route.
+Full truckload (FTL) rates from Des Moines, IA to Savannah, GA currently range $2,664-$3,283 (roughly $2.17-$2.65 per mile over 1,239 miles).
 LTL shipments typically cost $881-$1,453 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Des Moines to Savannah?

-Standard FTL transit from Des Moines to Savannah is approximately 23 hrs by truck over 1,239 miles.
+Standard FTL transit from Des Moines to Savannah is approximately 23 hrs by truck over 1,239 miles, with 3 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via UP Des Moines Intermodal to NS Savannah Intermodal (Mason Mega Rail) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Des Moines to Savannah freight?